Joe Hockey

-Joseph Benedict Hockey (born 2 August 1965) is a former Australian politician and diplomat.
+Joseph Benedict Hockey (born 2 August 1965) is an Australian former politician and diplomat.
 He was the Member of Parliament for North Sydney from 1996 until 2015.
-He was the Treasurer of Australia in the Abbott Government from 18 September 2013 until September 2015 when he resigned from Cabinet, having refused an alternative offer from the incoming Prime Minister, Malcolm Turnbull.
-He previously served as the Minister for Human Services and Minister for Employment and Workplace Relations in the Howard Government.
+He was the Treasurer of Australia in the Abbott government from 18 September 2013 until September 2015 when he resigned from Cabinet, having refused an alternative offer from the incoming prime minister, Malcolm Turnbull.
+He previously served as the Minister for Human Services and Minister for Employment and Workplace Relations in the Howard government.
 He also served as Ambassador of Australia to the United States from January 2016 until January 2020.

-Hockey's parliamentary resignation triggered a 2015 North Sydney by-election where he was succeeded by Trent Zimmerman who had previously worked for Hockey as a staffer.
+Hockey's parliamentary resignation triggered a 2015 North Sydney by-election where he was succeeded by Trent Zimmerman, who had previously worked for Hockey as a staffer.
 His appointment as Ambassador of Australia to the United States was announced on 8 December 2015 to replace Kim Beazley, whose term ended in early 2016, and he assumed that position on 29 January 2016.
-His term as ambassador ended on 30 January 2020 and was succeeded by Arthur Sinodinos the week after.
+His term as ambassador ended on 30 January 2020, and he was succeeded by Arthur Sinodinos the week after.

 Early life and career

-Hockey was born the youngest of four siblings in North Sydney to Australian mother, Beverley, and Bethlehem Armenian father, Richard Hokeidonian, who was born in Mandatory Palestine.
+Hockey was born the youngest of four siblings in North Sydney to an Australian mother, Beverley, and a Palestinian-Armenian father, Richard Hokeidonian, who was born in Mandatory Palestine.
 His father's surname was anglicised to "Hockey" in 1948 after his arrival in Australia.
 He was named after Joseph Benedict Chifley, the post-war prime minister whose immigration policies allowed for his father to enter Australia.

 Hockey attended St Aloysius' College, Milsons Point and the University of Sydney, residing at St John's College, graduating with a Bachelor of Arts and a Bachelor of Laws.
 While at university he was President of the University of Sydney Students' Representative Council, and assisted in inviting Pope John Paul II to visit the University of Sydney during the 1986 Australian papal visit.
 In 1987, Hockey protested at Bob Hawke's introduction of university fees.
 Hockey's term as SRC president, besides the protests, included the renovation of the club's headquarters, a cutback on the expenses of Honi Soit, the closure of the SRC Women's Room, but the opening of a free legal advice service.
 Towards the end of his term as SRC President, the Australian Labor Party's Deputy Prime Minister Lionel Bowen phoned Hockey and invited him to join the ALP.
 Hockey researched the philosophies of John Stuart Mill and decided to join the Liberal Party.
 Upon graduating, Hockey worked as a banking and finance lawyer at Corrs Chambers Westgarth and subsequently as the Director of Policy to the Premier of New South Wales, before entering politics.